-- 6. Sewers: The applicant has indicated that the addition will be served by an existing private pump station/force main located on the westerly side of the building that discharges to the Town sanitary sewer located in Route 1.
-The applicant will be providing the projected flow from the new addition as part of future submissions. - A. A sewer connection permit application and fee MAY be required before the issuance of the building permit, depending on projected flow. - B. It should be noted that during construction of all sewer infrastructure, all work must be inspected by Town staff prior to backfilling and all sewer work shall be constructed per Yarmouth Town Standards. - 7.
+- 6. Sewers: The applicant has indicated that the addition will be served by an existing private pump station/force main located on the westerly side of the building that discharges to the Town sanitary sewer located in Route 1. - A. The applicant has indicated that the wastewater flow is estimated to be between 300 and 3,200 GPD.
+The applicant shall refine this estimate using the appropriate design flows as provided in the latest State of Maine Subsurface Wastewater Disposal Rules.
+Additionally, the estimated flow for both pre and post development will be required. - B. A sewer connection permit application and fee MAY be required before the issuance of the building permit, depending on projected flow. - C. It should be noted that during construction of the sewer infrastructure, all work must be inspected by Town staff prior to backfilling and all sewer work shall be constructed per Yarmouth Town Standards. - 7.
 Storm Drains: All storm drain infrastructure must conform to Yarmouth Town Standards.
 Additionally, all connections to Town infrastructure shall be per Town requirements. - 8.
-Drainage, Stormwater Management: - A. The applicant has noted that the proposed structure will be constructed within an existing developed site and will add about 1,400 square feet of additional impervious surface.
-The applicant anticipates submitting a stormwater analysis as part of future submissions and will provide both runoff volume control and treatment through the use of Low Impact Development (BMP's), in this case, pervious pavement/pavers, to offset the area of the new structure.
-This is very much appreciated. - B. The applicant will be required to submit an acceptable site-specific Operations and Maintenance Manual (O&M Manual) for the LID BMPs used on this project.
-All pervious pavers shall be swept twice a year with a regenerative air vacuum sweeper.
-Mechanical and traditional vacuum sweepers are not acceptable.
+Drainage, Stormwater Management: - A. The applicant has provided an acceptable stormwater analysis and will provide both runoff volume control and treatment through the use of Low Impact Development (BMP's), in this case, pervious pavers and a drip edge filter, to offset the area of the new structure impervious area.
+This is very much appreciated.
+Additionally, as part of an after the fact permitting process through the MDEP, the applicant will be providing some volume runoff control to a portion of the synthetic turf field constructed in the mid 2000's.
+The runoff for this area will be detained to the pre-development rate.
+This is acceptable and also appreciated.
+Additionally, I have asked the design engineer, Will Haskell of Gorrill-Palmer to ascertain if the runoff from the FULL field area could be detained without negatively impacting the field infrastructure.
+If so, this would provide a small incremental improvement to downstream flooding of the skating pond.
+Control could be easily implemented via an orifice control on the westerly underdrain outlet.
+I anticipate that this question will be addressed as part of the final submission. - B. The applicant has submitted an excellent site-specific Operations and Maintenance Manual (O&M Manual) for the LID BMPs used on this project.
+As noted in the plan, all pervious pavers will be swept twice a year with a regenerative air vacuum sweeper.
 The applicant should also outline snow plowing and sand & salt practices as well as snow storage areas.
-Snow storage areas should be marked on the plan. - 9.
-Erosion and Sediment Control: The required ESC Best Management Practices for the project shall be noted on the site plan and meet MDEP standards.
-The Town expects that during construction the applicant and their construction manager/contractor perform the required inspections and enforcement of the ESC plan per MDEP requirements, including weekly inspections and documentation of all inspection work.
-In addition, the Town will be performing site inspections and will be reviewing the inspection records per the Town's NPDES MS4 General Permit.
-It is also especially important that the BMP's be installed prior to the disturbance of site soils and vegetation.
-It should be noted that if disturbance exceeds one (1) acre then the project will require coverage under the Maine Construction General Permit, although that is unlikely in the case of this project.
+Snow storage areas should be marked on the plan. - C. As noted in the wetland report, there is a significant amount of debris in the drainage swale on the easterly side of the building, including old tires and sections of guardrail and other non-organic debris.
+This waste material shall be